chris-ypj/ai-suggestion-items-to-buy/README.md

 * Integrate Docker and GitHub Actions for CI/CD.
 * Add front-end dashboard for live recommendation visualization.
 * This project is just backend, the frontend is in a private project.
-If you want some guidence on course project, devops or automation test, you can email me.
+If you want some guidence on course project, devops or automation test, you can email me(seniorfullstack8@gmail.com).
 * <img width="227" height="524" alt="image" src="https://github.com/user-attachments/assets/78633f0c-331d-4ff2-8644-459c52a18910" />